joagre/anond/doc/ds-json-rpc-server.md

 To bootstrap the HMAC signing scheme each node initially publish its public signing key with a non-signed call to the `publish-node` method.

-The result returned from this call is a unique and `node-id` (and more) and the node must send it along with each HTTP request its sends to the server as a `Node-ID` HTTP header.
+The result returned from this call is a unique `node-id` (and more) and the node must send it along with each HTTP request its sends to the server as a `Node-ID` HTTP header.
 After this call the DS knows about the assocation between a specific `node-id` and its public signing key.

-From here on the node must sign all HTTP requests it sends to the server and to do this it calculates a HMAC from the body of the HTTP request and sends this HMAC along with the HTTP request as a base64 encoded `Content-HMAC` HTTP header.
+From here on the node must sign all HTTP requests it sends to the server and to do this it calculates a HMAC from the hashed body of the HTTP request and sends this HMAC along with the HTTP request as a base64 encoded `Content-HMAC` HTTP header.

 There is more to this.
 Please read on.